hannahmthompson/adelgid_models/README.md

     * Using the results found and saved above, we then solve the model using the best parameter values found, and plot the results.

 3. Objective function value function
-    * We solve the model and calculate and return the objective function value for a given set of parameter values $z$.
-The values of $z$ are determined by MultiStart and fmincon.
+    * We solve the model and calculate and return the objective function value for a given set of parameter values _z_.
+The values of _z_ are determined by MultiStart and fmincon.

 4. Model
     * We use a function for each system of ordinary differential equations in our model and call these functions in sections 2 and 3 when we are solving our systems.